 A zoological medicine residency programme shall consist of supervised training, postgraduate education, and experience in the science and practice of the specialty within the field of zoological medicine and its supporting disciplines.
-The training is under the supervision of at least one ECZM diplomate who participates actively in that programme, as defined further below.
+The training is under the supervision of at least one ECZM diplomate of the relevant specialty who participates actively in that programme, as defined further below.

-The Education and Residency Committee must approve all residency programmes in advance.
+The Education and Residency Committee must approve all residency programmes and resident candidates in advance.

-5.1 Objectives of ECZM residency programmes
+1.1 Objectives of ECZM residency programmes